 In other words, the local health authority or public order office may ask for the hygiene plan to be submitted, but it does not have to be automatically submitted for permission to hold the event.
 Of course, other local or borough licence requirements outside the COVID-19 regulations, e.g., use of public space, curbs, roadside verges, etc., remain unaffected.

-Have the heath authorities authorised the Guidelines?
+Have the health authorities authorised the Guidelines?

 Yes, all the districts (health authorities) have received the guidelines in advance and have had the opportunity to comment.
-In addition, event organisers can refer to the fact that, in accordance with the Ordinance, the Guidelines have been agreed with the Berlin Senate Department for Economic Affairs, Energy and Public Enterprises as well as the Senate Department for Health, Care and Gender Equality and approved as Hygiene Guidelines.
+In addition, event organisers can refer to the fact that, in accordance with the ordinance, the guidelines have been agreed with the Berlin Senate Department for Economic Affairs, Energy and Public Enterprises as well as the Senate Department for Health, Care and Gender Equality and approved as Hygiene Guidelines.